 Fujifilm colour reversal films (slide films)

-Fujifilm of course being the manufacturer in days gone by of some classic reversal films such as:
+Fujifilm was the manufacturer of some classic reversal films including:

 - Sensia: general purpose consumer, daylight-type colour reversal film with faithful colour reproduction and fine grain.

 - Provia: professional-quality, medium-speed, daylight-type colour reversal film with ultrafine grain, designed to provide medium colour saturation and contrast.

 - Astia: provides softer, subdued colours for portraits and fashion.

 - Velvia: a quality, medium-speed, daylight-type colour reversal film with ultrafine grain, designed to produce high-contrast images with the highest colour saturation among 100F series films for landscape, nature, commercial, food, and interior applications.

 - Fortia: thought to be a variation of Velvia released for cherry blossom season in Japan.